katlande/WGSToolkit/README.md

 - vcf
 - SeqIO (Bio)

+Additional genomics tools:
-BWA
+- BWA
-Picard
+- Picard
-samtools
+- samtools
-gatk
+- gatk
-vcftools
+- vcftools

 Note: while the paths to R and picard can be specified, the scripts expect BWA, python, samtools, vcftools, and gatk to be in your $PATH.